 children.
 A collision between an ATV and an automobile caused the death of the children and serious injury to the sixth child and the driver of the automobile.
-It left a big hole in the community and in the lives of all who knew and loved them.
-It will be a deep loss and pain for the survivors of the accident.
+It left a big hole in the community and in the lives of all who knew and loved the victims.
+It left a deep loss and pain for the survivors of the accident.

 ATV related accidents run the gamut from collisions with vehicles to collisions with trees and ditches.
 Many

 accidents occur because of driving too fast or turning incorrectly.
 Below are some statistics from the National Children’s Center for Rural Agricultural and Health Safety website.